Compressed-air vehicle: Production cars

-Several companies are investigating and producing prototype,s including hybrid compressed-air/gasoline-combustion vehicles.
-As of August 2017, none of the developers have yet gone into production, although Tata has indicated they will begin selling vehicles from 2020 and MDI's US distributor Zero Pollution Motors says production of the AIRPod will commence in Europe in 2018.
+Several companies had investigated or produced prototypes including hybrid compressed-air/gasoline-combustion vehicles.
+By August 2017, none of the developers had yet gone into production, although Tata had indicated they would begin selling vehicles from 2020 and MDI's US distributor Zero Pollution Motors said production of the AIRPod would commence in Europe in 2018.
+As of 2024, neither developer has begun production.